 Canadian Food and Snacks

 There are some things you can only buy in Canada that you should consider taking home from your trip.
-These include, Ketchup chips, Smoked Salmon from a local smoker, Smarties, Nanaimo Bars, Coffee Crisp, Purdy’s Chocolates and Laura Secord Chocolates.
+These include, Ketchup chips, Smoked Salmon, Smarties, Coffee Crisp, Purdy’s Chocolates and Laura Secord Chocolates.

 While you are visiting, be sure to enjoy some of the national dishes of Canada such as poutine, freshly caught salmon or smoked salmon, and Saskatoon Berry Pie!

 There are so many things to buy in Canada when you are visiting.
-This list covers many of the top Canadian souvenirs to buy on your visit and many of them make great gifts!
+This list covers many of the top Canadian souvenirs and gifts to buy on your visit and many of them make great gifts!
 If you will be spending some time in Vancouver, I have another post on what to buy in Vancouver for souvenirs.
+If Banff is on your itinerary, check out these Banff souvenirs.
 Do you have any questions about visiting Canada?
 Let me know in the comments!

 Want to read more about Canadian culture?
 Check out this post on Only in Canada!